davemulford/adventure-works/README.md

 #### AW_CONNSTRING Environment Variable

-The application using an environment variable to get the connection string.
+The application uses an environment variable to get the connection string.
 First, you'll need to find the postgres container's IP address.
 This can be done by:

-`docker inspect adventure-works | grep -i ipaddr`
+`$ docker inspect adventure-works | grep -i ipaddr`

 Once you have the IP address, you can set the `AW_CONNSTRING` environment variable with the `export` command:

-`export AW_CONNSTRING="Server=IP_ADDRESS;Username=awuser;Password=redhat;Database=adventureworks"`
+`$ export AW_CONNSTRING="Server=IP_ADDRESS;Username=awuser;Password=redhat;Database=adventureworks"`

 #### Running the application